Joe DeRosa (comedian)

-Joe Derosa (born August 6, 1977) is an American stand-up comedian, restaurateur and podcaster.
+Joe DeRosa (born August 6, 1977) is an American stand-up comedian, actor, restaurateur, musician, and podcaster.

 Career

 Stand-up comedy, radio, television and film

 DeRosa got his start in comedy performing as part of a comedic musical duo called Deep at the New Road Brewhouse in his hometown of Collegeville, Pennsylvania.
 After the duo split, DeRosa began performing stand-up comedy regularly at the Laff House in Philadelphia.
 DeRosa moved to New York City, performing regularly in comedy clubs.
 Beginning in 2006, DeRosa began co-hosting the Uninformed radio show with Bill Burr on Sirius Satellite Radio.
 The monthly show aired on Saturday nights.
 After new episodes began airing more sporadically, the show was dropped.
 It ran as a podcast for several more episodes before ending altogether in 2009.

 In 2009, DeRosa starred in his first half-hour Comedy Central Presents special.
 On June 21, 2010, Comedy Central Records released DeRosa's first album The Depression Auction.
 DeRosa's second album, Return of the Son of Depression Auction, was released on September 6, 2011.
 That same year, DeRosa, Burr and Robert Kelly, co-wrote, co-produced and co-starred in a short film titled Cheat which DeRosa also directed.

 In August 2012, a four-episode web short series titled Overrated debuted on the Official Comedy YouTube channel and featured DeRosa and Kurt Metzger discussing overrated and underrated pop culture subjects.
 In October 2012, a six-part web short series titled What Are We Waiting For?, which DeRosa wrote, directed and starred in, debuted on Warner Bros.'
 The Warner Sound website.
 The series featured DeRosa as an unnamed, obnoxiously overzealous music fan.
 Guest stars for the series include Bill Burr, Bonnie McFarlane, Gregg "Opie" Hughes, Anthony Cumia, Jim Norton, Carmine Famiglietti and Mike Robinson.
 In December 2012, a third web short series titled We Should Break Up starring DeRosa and fellow comedian and former girlfriend, Nikki Glaser, debuted on the Official Comedy channel on YouTube.
 The six-part series featured DeRosa and Glaser as an on again, off again couple in situations based on actual events that happened during their time as a real-life couple.
 Besides co-writing and co-starring in the shorts, DeRosa also directed the series.

 DeRosa's third album, You Will Die, was released on September 3, 2013.
-In October 2013, DeRosa relocated from New York City to Los Angeles to take a job as a writer on The Pete Holmes Show which aired from October 28, 2013 through June 18, 2014.
+In October 2013, DeRosa relocated from New York City to Los Angeles to take a job as a writer on The Pete Holmes Show which aired from October 28, 2013, through June 18, 2014.
 DeRosa has also made appearances on comedy series such as Louie, Bored to Death, Inside Amy Schumer and Sullivan & Son.
 Also in 2013, DeRosa voiced a character named Rufus Bellows in the video game, Grand Theft Auto V and starred in his second half-hour Comedy Central special.